If you love camping in the summer, but reserve fall for cozying up indoors with a good book, listen up — Fall camping is amazing!

 Camping is an activity in and of itself, but in case you need some more ideas for what to do on your fall camping trip, here ya go!

 - Go geocaching.
 I’m still obsessed with geocaching even though my kids are grown up and don’t do it with me anymore.
 It’s basically an outdoor treasure hunt using the GPS on your phone.
 You can go geocaching in every season, but fall is great because some of the growth has died back a bit so you aren’t bushwacking to find your cache.
 If you don’t know anything about geocaching, start here.
 Or just download the Geocaching app and have fun!

 - Play with your camera.
 Fall foliage is one of my favorite things to photograph, year after year.
 What I love about fall camping is that I have all the time in the world to play around and experiment.
-I almost always bring a tripod for night shots, plus a waterproof camera cover just in case.
-If you’re interested in learning more about photography, check out my post on money-saving tips for beginner photographers.
+I almost always bring a tripod for night shots, plus a waterproof camera cover in case of rain.

 - Go canoeing or kayaking.
 Fall paddling is pretty special.
 There’s just something about the colorful trees reflected in the water.
 Choose a warm day with lots of sunshine, pack a picnic and head out on your favorite lake or pond.